Yerm4002/Console-based-Banking-System/README.md

 4. **Transfer Funds**: Enter the account ID, the amount to transfer, and the target account ID.
 5. **View Transaction History**: Enter the account ID to view a list of transactions from the JSON file.

 ## Configuration
 All data, including user names, IDs, and transactions, are stored in a single **JSON file** for simplicity and easy management.
 This file is read and written by the application during the runtime.

+## Error Handling
+Application involves simple error-handling mechanisms.
+Examples of error handling include:
+- **Invalid Choice Number**: If user chose non-existent option (e.g. User enters 6 when there are 5 options) application will prompt the user to enter the right input
+- **Invalid ID**: If user enters wrong account ID, the application will display an error message and prompt the user to enter a valid account ID.
+User will have 3 chances to enter the right ID.
+- **Insufficient Balance**: If a user tries to withdraw or transfer more funds than are available, the system will alert the user and block the transaction.